Higher-order derivatives of first-passage percolation with respect to the environment: Theorems and conjectures about bounds

 One possible starting point for establishing $L^2$ bounds for the higher order derivatives is the formula \eqref{eqn|varianceFormula}.
 This formula can be used together with an obvious $O(n)$ bound for the variance.
 For example, if we fix $k\geq 2$, we can use \eqref{eqn|varianceFormula} to obtain

 for some constant $C$.
 There is an order of $O(n^{kd})$ subsets of cardinality $k$.
 Many of them will have the environment derivatives equal to $0$: for example those that have elements very far away that would guarantee that no geodesic can go through all of them.
 However, even if we request that elements of $S$ are close to each other, the number of such sets $S$ is of order $O(n^{kd})$.
-Let $\mathcal F_k$ be any family of subsets of $S$ whose cardinality is $k$.
+Let $\mathcal F_k\subseteq\{T:|T|=k\}$.
+The elements of $\mathcal F_k$ have cardinalities $k$.
+Assume that $\mathcal F_k$ is large and that it has $O(n^{kd})$ elements.
 We can further restrict the summation in \eqref{eqn|BoundDown01} to the family $\mathcal F_k$ and obtain

-The inequality \eqref{eqn|BoundDown02} now implies the following result. \begin{proposition} If $\mathcal F_k$ is a family of subsets of cardinality $k$ of edges of the graph and if the number of elements in the family $\mathcal F_k$ is larger than or equal to $C\cdot n^{kd}$, for some fixed constant $C$, then there exists a constant $D$ such that
+The inequality \eqref{eqn|BoundDown02} now implies the following result. \begin{proposition} If $\mathcal F_k\subseteq\{T:|T|=k\}$ and if the number of elements in the family $\mathcal F_k$ is larger than or equal to $C\cdot n^{kd}$, for some fixed constant $C$, then there exists a constant $D$ such that